xinjiav3/NileBrownGame/_posts/2023-08-30-javascript-music-api.md

 comments: false
 layout: default
 title: JS Itunes API
 description: API's are a primary source for obtaining data from the internet.
-There is imformation in API's for almost any interest.
+There is information in API's for almost any interest.
 categories: [C7.0]
 courses: { csp: {week: 5, categories: [2.C]}, csa: {week: 2} }
 type: ccc